Explore the revolutionary trading strategies of a leading quantitative firm that leverages data analysis and algorithms for exceptional returns.

 Time Period Performance Metric Result

-1994–2014 Average Annual Return (Pre-fees) 71.8 %
+1994-2014 Reported Average Annual Return (Pre-fees) 71.8%

 "Patterns of price movement are not random.
 However, they're close enough to random so that getting some excess, some edge out of it, is not easy and not so obvious."

 Armed with these insights, Renaissance employs strategies that aim to balance risk while maintaining market neutrality.
+The lesson for modern traders is not that they can copy Medallion’s proprietary systems, but that robust data collection, clean testing, and careful execution matter before capital is put at risk.

 Market-Neutral Trading